aurelia/aurelia/docs/user-docs/plugins/dialog/README.md

 }
 ```

-If you only care about the response when a dialog has been closed, and ignore the opening result of it, there's a `whenClosed` method exposed on the returned promise of the `open` method of the dialog service, that should help you reduce some boilerplate code, per following example:
+If there's no need for the opening result of a dialog, and only the response of it after the dialog has been closed, there is a `whenClosed` method exposed on the returned promise of the `open` method of the dialog service, that should help reduce some boilerplate code, per following example:

 ```typescript
 import { EditPerson } from './edit-person';